who can contest a will in NSW

 A Child of the Deceased

-A child of the deceased is eligible to seek a family provision order.
+A child of the deceased is an eligible person for the purposes of seeking a family provision order.

 The definition of child in section 3(2) of the Succession Act 2006 (NSW) is limited and provides that a reference to a child in the Succession Act 2006 (NSW) includes a child who is born after the deceased person’s death after a person of gestation in the uterus that commenced before the person’s death and survives the person for at least 30 days after birth.